How Does Indiegogo Deal With Fraudulent Campaigns?

 posted this on October 03, 2011 00:03

 Indiegogo has a comprehensive fraud-prevention system to protect our users.
-All campaigns and contributions go through a fraud review, which allows us to catch any and all cases of fraud.
 If we find fraudulent contributions on your campaign, we may remove them from your campaign Funds and Fulfillment pages.
 We may also ask you for more information, if we determine your campaign to be a high fraud risk.
-Finally, all campaigns that raise money go through a final examination before any funds are disbursed.
+Finally, campaigns that raise money go through a final examination before funds are disbursed.

 Indiegogo requires campaign owners to fufill their Perks as a part of our Terms of Service.
 Perks are manged solely by campaign owners; we do not guarantee or take any legal responsibility for Perk fulfillment.
 Contributors can use our Terms of Service as a document in the court of law, should you choose to take legal action against a campaign owner for failing to fulfill a Perk.